 I never traveled to Delhi.
 As a matter of fact, I have never been to India as a whole.
 But I do have Crohn’s disease, which equals a weekly dose of the Delhi Belly.
 You can read more about it here.
 I have suffered my fair share of Montezuma’s Revenge.
-I am an expert on dealing with tummy turmoil.
-After all those years of bad days at home and on the road I become an expert on how to stop traveler’s diarrhea and now I share my tips on how to get rid of Delhi Belly.
+I am an expert in dealing with tummy turmoil.
+After all those years of bad days at home and on the road I became an expert on how to stop traveler’s diarrhea and now I share my tips on how to get rid of Delhi Belly.
 I share my 4 quick steps to help you cure Delhi Belly.

 What is Delhi Belly?

 Delhi Belly is a bad case of traveler’s diarrhea.
 It is an infection of the stomach and intestines.
 So it’s not just bad food causing turmoil in the tummy.
-It is a full on infection.
-Caused by an infected bacteria.
+It is a full-on infection.
+Caused by infected bacteria.

-Usually you’ll get it because you ate some food which was not handled in a sanitary way.
+Usually, you’ll get it because you ate some food that was not handled in a sanitary way.
 In other words: the hot dog vendor did not wash his hands after he went to the bathroom.

 What are the symptoms of Montezuma’s Revenge?

-I mean, the stuff has to get out in some way or another.
+I mean, the stuff has to get out in some way or another, right?

 Have you ever suffered from these symptoms?
 You might have caught the wrong bug.
 And now you’d like to know how to get rid of Delhi Belly?